-Note:

-• The wood is considered to come from a sustainable source.
+Note: The wood is considered to come from a sustainable source.
 This means that throughout the life cycle of the wood until its combustion, the treatment of biogenic carbon is considered to be neutral.
-Biogenic carbon emissions do not therefore need to be modelled.
+Biogenic carbon emissions do not therefore need to be modelled, except in the case where the mass of incoming carbon is modelled (see paragraph above).